ld5ehom/store-ios/README.md

        - Separating `toggleLoading` as a MainActor to asynchronously update the UI state.
      - **DetailsRateView Error Fix** - [commit e924818](https://github.com/ld5ehom/store-ios/commit/e9248180e7aba9a0503604e0822a36765007d3c7) :
        - Implemented safeguards to prevent viewModel.rate from exceeding its valid range.
 Adjustments were made to ensure that the rate value remains between 0 and 5, preventing out-of-range errors and ensuring safe handling within the defined limits.
+     - **Resolved checkout page layout issues and screen glitches**
+       - Changed the background color to the system background color for consistency.
+       - Updated the item stack view’s bottom anchor to be relative to 'checkoutButton.topAnchor' to address layout issues.
+       - Adjusted button layout constraints to use the 'safeAreaLayoutGuide' of the superview to prevent clipping and ensure proper placement.